Emertechs-Labs/e-chain/frontend/docs/VERCEL_ENV_VARS.md

 - E2E_RPC_URL (optional)
   - Description: HTTPS RPC URL used by the E2E script when sending transactions (if you run full automated purchases).
 If using a WS-enabled RPC for realtime, set NEXT_PUBLIC_WS_PROVIDER separately.

-## Optional (server-side MultiBaas)
+## Optional (multi-chain RPC configuration)

-- MULTIBAAS_API_KEY and NEXT_PUBLIC_MULTIBAAS_DEPLOYMENT_URL
+- Multi-chain RPC URLs and API keys
-  - Used only if you operate a MultiBaas server and want the frontend to call it server-side.
-If not using MultiBaas, the client will fallback to direct RPC reads/writes.
+  - Used for connecting to Base, Polkadot, and Cardano networks directly.
+Required for full multi-chain functionality across all supported blockchains.

 ---